theRTC204/CppND-Capstone-Dexterity-Game/README.md

 :white_check_mark: The README indicates which project is chosen

-:white_square_button: The README includes information about each rubric point addressed
+:white_check_mark: The README includes information about each rubric point addressed

 ### Compiling and Testing